valis-world/valis-world.com/README.md

 *   HTML5 Canvas API
 *   **Deployment:** Nginx (configuration included in `nginx-config/`) on Raspberry Pi
 *   **Monitoring:** Uptime Kuma

+## 🏛️ Code Architecture Deep Dive

+The key to this application's performance is the strict separation of concerns between two main JavaScript files, which run in different browser threads.
+This architecture allows for a massive, computationally intensive simulation to run smoothly without ever freezing the user interface.

+1.  **`script.js` (The Main/UI Thread):** This is the "Control & Render" thread.
+It is responsible for everything the user sees and interacts with: drawing the grid, handling mouse and keyboard input, and managing the overall application state.
+2.  **`worker.js` (The Background/Worker Thread):** This is the dedicated "Simulation Engine."
+Its sole purpose is to run the Game of Life simulation logic, freeing the main thread from heavy calculations.

+### `script.js` - The Control & Render Thread

+This file is organized into several classes, each with a specific responsibility, following Object-Oriented principles.

+#### `class GameController`
+This is the central orchestrator or "brain" of the application.
+*   **Role:** It creates instances of all the other manager and handler classes and "wires" them together so they can communicate.
+*   **Key Action:** Its `initialize()` method kicks off the entire application, setting up the renderer, view, input handlers, and starting the Web Worker.

+#### `class ViewManager`
+This class acts as the "camera" for the simulation.
+*   **Role:** It manages the state of the viewport, including the current zoom level and pan (translation) offset.
+*   **Core Concept:** It uses a `targetZoomLevel` and `targetTranslate` to create smooth animations.
+Instead of instantly changing the view, it sets a target and uses `requestAnimationFrame` to interpolate the current view towards the target, frame by frame.
+*   **Key Feature:** The `clampView()` method prevents the user from panning or zooming too far, ensuring the grid is always accessible.

+#### `class InputHandler`
+This is the bridge between the user and the application.
+*   **Role:** It centralizes all event listeners (`mousedown`, `mousemove`, `wheel`, `keydown`).
+*   **Function:** It translates raw user input into meaningful commands, such as calling `viewManager.setTargetView()` when the user drags the mouse, or telling the `GameController` to place a new pattern on a right-click.

+#### `class PatternManager`
+This class is the "librarian" for all the Game of Life patterns.
+*   **Role:** It loads, stores, and provides the blueprints for patterns like "glider" or "pulsar".
+*   **Implementation:** It contains a small set of hardcoded patterns for quick access and uses an `async` method with `fetch` and `Promise.all` to load larger, more complex patterns from `.json` files at startup.

+#### `class BaseRenderer` & Subclasses (`RectRenderer`, `CircleRenderer`)
+This is a textbook example of the **Strategy Pattern**.
+*   **`BaseRenderer` (The Abstract Blueprint):** This class contains all the common rendering logic.
+    *   **Viewport Culling:** Its most important optimization.
+Instead of trying to draw all 22+ million potential cells, it calculates the small rectangular portion of the grid currently visible in the viewport and only iterates over those cells.
+    *   **High-DPI Support:** It uses `window.devicePixelRatio` to ensure the rendering is crisp on high-resolution displays.
+*   **`RectRenderer` & `CircleRenderer` (The Concrete Strategies):** These classes inherit from `BaseRenderer`.
+Their only job is to provide a specific implementation for the `drawCells()` method—one draws using `fillRect()`, the other using `arc()`.
+The `GameController` can swap between these "strategies" at any time.

+#### `class GameConfig`
+A simple but vital utility class.
+*   **Role:** It acts as a single source of truth for all static configuration values (e.g., `CELL_SIZE`, `GAME_SPEED`).
+This prevents "magic numbers" and makes the application easy to tweak.

+### `worker.js` - The Simulation Engine

+This script is the computational powerhouse.
+It runs in complete isolation and communicates with `script.js` only through messages.

+#### The "Sparse Set" Implementation
+This is the **most critical optimization** in the entire project.
+A naive approach would use a massive 2D array to store the state of every cell.
+This would consume a huge amount of memory and be incredibly slow to process.
+*   **The Solution:** Instead, the worker only keeps track of the cells that are **alive**.
+It does this using a JavaScript `Set`, which provides highly efficient `add`, `delete`, and `has` operations.
+A cell's coordinate `(x, y)` is stored as a simple string key: `"x,y"`.

+#### The `updateGameStateSparse` Algorithm
+This is the engine's core logic, designed to work perfectly with the sparse set.
+1.  **Find Relevant Cells:** The algorithm doesn't check every cell on the grid.
+It knows that the only cells that can possibly change state are the currently live cells and their immediate neighbors.
+It iterates through the `liveCells` set and builds a temporary list of these "relevant cells".
+2.  **Count Neighbors:** As it identifies relevant cells, it keeps a count of how many live neighbors each one has in a `Map`.
+3.  **Apply Rules:** Finally, it iterates *only over the small set of relevant cells* and applies the four rules of Conway's Game of Life based on the neighbor count.

+#### Efficient Communication: Sending "Deltas"
+When the worker finishes a new generation, it doesn't send the entire new state of all live cells back to the main thread.
+Instead, it sends a small array containing only the cells that **changed state** (a "delta").
+This dramatically reduces the amount of data that needs to be passed between threads, which is another key performance factor.

+---
+Together, these two scripts and their internal architectures form a robust system that delegates tasks efficiently, allowing a complex and resource-intensive simulation to run beautifully in a web browser.

 ## 🚀 Running Locally